unahouExosite/docs/portals/README.md

 ##### Response

-* `204 No Content`: Returned if the data storage is deleted successfully.
+* `204 No Content`: Returned if the directory was deleted successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to delete user data storage.
+    * Returned if the caller does not have permission to delete the user's directory.
-* `404 Not Found`: one of the following:
+* `404 Not Found`:
     * Returned if the user id is invalid.
     * Returned if the subdirectory is invalid.